Last updated on November 19, 2025

 Closing costs are any charges over and above the price of the real estate that is due at closing.
 No matter which side of the real estate transaction you are on in New York City, you will be subject to some type of closing costs.

-Navigating the intricate landscape of real estate closing costs in New York City can be a daunting task, but you don’t have to do it alone.
-A skilled New York City real estate lawyer can help you understand who bears the financial responsibility for closing costs and how to avoid challenges at closing.
-Whether you’re a buyer or a seller, our experienced legal team at Sishodia PLLC can guide you through the complexities of real estate transactions in New York.
+Understanding the intricate landscape of real estate closing costs in New York City can be a daunting task.
+At Sishodia PLLC, our skilled New York City real estate lawyers can help you determine who bears the financial responsibility for closing costs and how to avoid challenges at closing.
+Our experienced legal team can guide you through the complexities of real estate transactions in New York.
 Contact us at (833) 616-4646 for a smooth and well-informed closing process that safeguards your interests.

 Closing Cost Statement